LISD PREP Academy

 LISD PREP Academy is an alternative school for pregnant and parenting teens in Lenawee County.
 Students have the opportunity to take classes to earn their high school diplomas from their resident school districts.

-Registration will be ongoing.
-Please call Jenny Heath at 517-265-1654 for more information and to schedule an appointment.
+Registration will begin on August 2, 2021.
+Please call Sarah Wooten at 517-266-1198 for more information and to schedule an appointment.

 Please Bring the Following:

 - Information to complete the free/reduced lunch application